mborges-pivotal/datastax-dmbe-investment/README.md

 For simplicity we have both backend and frontend components built into this one application, but we intent to have a clear deliniation of these 2 components.

+## TODO
+* http session with username
+* test suite order
+* timeuuid to date in UI
+* integrate symbol price into ui

 ## Data Platform
 We are using Astra not only as our Cassandra / NoSQL datastore, but as our data platform.